hanabi/hanabi.github.io/Reference.md

 * Usually, if a 2 needs to be saved, it is not the responsibility of a player with already-clued 2's in his hand, because they could potentially violate *Good Touch Principle* by cluing it, so they should defer and let someone else on the team do it.
 (The same general concept also applies to cluing playable cards on chop, for example.)
 * However, if all players have a clued 2 in their hand, then someone has to take a risk of violating *Good Touch Principle* in order to satisfy *Save Principle*.
 Who should do it?
 * In this situation, the player who has the least number of matching clued cards should take responsibility.
-If 2+ players are tied, then the player with the more specific type of clue on their card(s) should take responsibility.
+If 2+ players are tied, then the player with the less specific type of clue on their card(s) should take responsibility.
 * If 2+ players have the exact same number of clued cards and type of clued cards, then either player should save the card.
 * Example 1:
   * In a 3 player game, Alice has a blue 2 on chop that needs to be saved.